 For more information:

-The North Macedonian currency is the North Macedonian DENAR (MKD).
+The currency of North Macedonia is the Macedonian DENAR (MKD).
 You can not pay in Euros or other foreign currency except in casinos and big hotels (where the exchange rate is really unfair)!
 The exchange rate is approximately 1 euro= 61.5 denari (MKD) and 1 USD = 53.45 denari (MKD).

-North Macedonian banks accept all credit cards and travellers’ cheques.
+The banks of North Macedonia accept all credit cards and travellers’ cheques.
 Usually, banks are open from 8.00 a.m. to 6 p.m.
 (Monday to Friday), Sat from 8.00 am to noon.

 Shopping malls, supermarkets and many shops in the bigger towns and resorts will also accept credit cards.
 This is not valid for the smaller “domestic” shops throughout the country where the only way of payment is cash.
 Exchange of foreign currencies is practised not only by banks but also by numerous exchange offices.
 NB!
 Most of them don’t collect commission fee and have acceptable exchange rates (+/- 0.5-1,5% of the official rate) however, those located in shopping areas of big cities, resorts, railway stations, airports etc. can “tenderly” or “sharply” decrease your financial abilities.
 Ask in advance how much money you will get!

 ATMs are available all over the country and POS-terminals are in every bank office.